 - You only make one application to UCAS per academic year.
 This means you only write one personal statement which is for all of your courses.

-- It currently costs £24 to make an application to 5 universities.
+- It will cost £26 in 2021 to make an application to 5 universities.
 5 is the limit.
 It will cost £20 to apply to a single university in 2021.

 - You can make a new application the following year if you decide to change your courses or don’t get in to the universities of your choice.